wiremock/wiremock/README.md

 	}

 In the request portion only the <code>method</code>, and either the <code>url</code> or <code>urlPattern</code> attributes are mandatory.
-In the response portion only the <code>status</code> attribute is mandatory.
+In the response portion only the <code>status</code> attribute is mandatory unless proxyBaseUrl is specified, in which case all attributes except fixedDelayMilliseconds will be ignored.

 ### Counting requests matching a pattern